-Just be aware of the issues and anything that could make you seem vulnerable.
+It's important to be aware of things that can make you vulnerable.
 You can make choices to help protect yourself and minimise some of the risks.

 This page has information about: